herrkaefer/snowman/README.md

 It is designed to run on the Raspberry Pi hardware that is already connected and reachable over SSH.

+### Current Design Notes

+- `identity.md` defines who the agent is: role, tone, behavior rules, perception limits, and response style.
+- `memory` defines what the agent remembers: persistent user and household context, currently centered on profile memory plus a generated memory index.
+- Identity and memory are stored as persistent data files instead of being embedded directly in runtime config.
+- Realtime tools are split into a shared registry layer and per-tool implementations in `toolbox/`.
+- Tools can now expose administrator-facing configurable parameters in the UI, separate from agent-call arguments.
+- The current profile-memory system is whole-document based, with manual baseline restore for recovery.

 ### First Install and Configuration On Pi

 On a fresh Raspberry Pi, run: